PiloudeDakar/Pmmp4/README.md

 # Pmmp4
-This is a prebuild for pmmp4, you can use it to update your plugins.
+This is the official build for pmmp : 4.0.0 , you can use it to develop and update your plugins.
+Content :
+  - API
+  - API .zip
+  - API .phar (official - can launch servers)
-Here is the changelog : https://github.com/pmmp/PocketMine-MP/blob/master/changelogs/4.0-snapshot.md#block
+Here is the changelog : https://github.com/pmmp/PocketMine-MP/blob/4.0.0/changelogs/4.0.md